samshaiza/data-structures-algorithms/Data Structure/Arrays/Arrays Data Structures.md

 ## Insertion at specific index

-Overwrite at index by getting the memory address of the array, find the width of the type and multiply by the offset.
+Overwrite at index by finding the address of the element and replacing the value by the target value.

 ## Deletion at specific index